v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 ## Using an event processor
 {: .no_toc }

-Once the event processor has been generated with user methods bound in it can be used by the application.
-An instance of an [EventProcessor](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/runtime/src/main/java/com/fluxtion/runtime/EventProcessor.java) is the bridge between event streams and processing logic, user code connects the EventProcessor to the application event sources.
-An application can contain multiple EventProcessors instances, and routes events to an instance.
+Once the event processor has been generated it can be used by the application.
+An instance of an [EventProcessor](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/runtime/src/main/java/com/fluxtion/runtime/EventProcessor.java) is the bridge between event streams and processing logic, application integration connects the event processor to the application event sources.

+An application can contain multiple event processor instances, they are lightweight objects designed to be embedded in your application.
+The application creates instances of event processors and routes events to an instance.

 {: .warning }
 **EventProcessors are not thread safe** a single event should be processed at one time.
 Application code is responsible